-To be exempt from the prohibited transaction rules, a Solo 401(k) loan must:
+To be exempt from the prohibited transaction rules, a Solo 401(k) loan must be:

-- be available to all participants of the Solo 401(k) plan on a reasonably equivalent basis;
+- Available to all participants of the Solo 401(k) plan on a reasonably equivalent basis;

-- be made in accordance with specific provisions of the loan program contained in the Solo 401(k) plan
+- Made in accordance with specific provisions of the loan program contained in the Solo 401(k) plan

-- bear a reasonable interest rate, which based on the loan kit, is considered to be at least the “Prime” rate of interest, which as per the Wall Street Journal is 5.50% as of 1/1/19, and
+- A reasonable interest rate, which based on the loan kit, is considered to be at least the “Prime” rate of interest, which as per the Wall Street Journal is 5.50% as of 1/1/19, and

-The DOL loan regulations require that the 401(k) plan contain specific provisions regarding loans and the following information must generally be made available to participants in written form:
+The DOL loan regulations require that the 401(k) plan contain specific provisions regarding loans and the following information must generally be made available to participants in written form the:

-- The identify of the person or positions authorized to administer the 401(k) loan program;
+- Identity of the person or positions authorized to administer the 401(k) loan program;

-- the procedures to be used in applying for loans;
+- Procedures to be used in applying for loans;

-- the basis upon which loans will be approved or denied;
+- Basis upon which loans will be approved or denied;

-- the procedures used to determine a reasonable interest rate for plan loans;
+- Procedures used to determine a reasonable interest rate for plan loans;

 IRS Plan Loan Requirements